 - Arugula or mixed greens: Add a bed of arugula or mixed greens as a base for the salad.
 This will provide a fresh and peppery contrast to the sweetness of the nectarines and the creaminess of the mozzarella.

-- Toasted nuts: For added crunch and nuttiness, sprinkle some toasted nuts like almonds, walnuts, sunflower, or pine nuts over the salad.
+- Toasted nuts: For added crunch and nuttiness, sprinkle some toasted nuts like almonds, walnuts, pistachios, sunflower, or pine nuts over the salad.
 This will provide a delicious texture contrast.

 - Red onion or shallots: Thinly slice some red onion or shallots and add them to the salad for a touch of pungency and a slight bite.
 They will add depth to the overall flavor profile.